 - Perfume Grade Colorant

-This is the list of the basic perfume making components and if you want to know more about what these perfume making materials are for, you might want to ask ma’am Efril and inquire about perfume making supplies.
+These are the basic ingredients in perfume making.
+If you want to know more about what these perfume making materials are for, you might want to ask ma’am Efril and inquire about perfume making supplies.
 She’s a supplier for perfume making business.
+Her email and facebook page is written at the end of this article.

 - Erlenmeyer Flask